bblais/A-Measure-Of-Faith/chapters/Chapter 04 - The Case For God.md

 The probabilities for these hypotheses are set quite low, given the following,

 > - $H_1$: "hypothesis of theism is a very simple hypothesis indeed, simpler than hypotheses of many or limited gods"
-> - $H_2$: "But there is no particular reason why an unextended physical point or any of the other possible starting points of the universe, or an everlasting extended universe, should as such have the power and liability to bring about all the features that I have described. […] It will only become at all probable that there will be a universe of our kind if we build into the hypotheses an enormous amount of complexity. "
+> - $H_2$: "But there is no particular reason why an unextended physical point or any of the other possible starting points of the universe, or an everlasting extended universe, should as such have the power and liability to bring about all the features that I have described. [...]
+It will only become at all probable that there will be a universe of our kind if we build into the hypotheses an enormous amount of complexity. "
-> - $H_3$: "And that our universe should have all the characteristics described (above all, the overwhelming fact that each particle of matter throughout vast volumes of space should behave in exactly the same way as every other particle codified in ‘laws of nature’) without there being some explanation of this is beyond belief.
+> - $H_3$: "And that our universe should have all the characteristics described (above all, the overwhelming fact that each particle of matter throughout vast volumes of space should behave in exactly the same way as every other particle codified in 'laws of nature') without there being some explanation of this is beyond belief.
 While $P(\text{data}|H_3)=1$ (the universe being this way unexplained entails it being this way),$P(H_3)$ is infinitesimally low."

 He concludes with